format. She eventually finished third in the competition, earning a recording contract with Sony.

 In 2003, Lambert

-format.
-She decamped to Nashville in order to appear on the show and eventually finished third in the competition, which led to a recording contract with Sony.
-Still only 21 years old, she released her first major-label single, "Me and Charlie Talking," in 2004, with the full-length Kerosene
+.
+She decamped to Nashville in order to appear on the show and finished third.
+Only 21 years old, she soon released her first single for Sony, "Me and Charlie Talking," and the full-length Kerosene

 wrote or co-wrote ten of the album's 11 tracks, several of which became popular singles on country radio, and Kerosene